This blue mushroom fairy house is my first fairy house craft done with upside down jar.

 STEP 4: Wrap the House and Roof with Air Dry Clay

-When all of the shape done, cover all elements with air dry clay.
+When all of the shapes done, cover the roof, mushroom and the jar with air dry clay.

 Make thatched roof texture, grass texture and any texture you like on the exterior house wall.